jarrellmark/ai_upscaler_for_blender/README.md

 AI Upscaler for Blender
 =======================

-Dramatically reduce render times using the [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) upscaler.
+Blender add-on to dramatically reduce render times using the [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) upscaler.

 **Rendered in 5 mins with upscaling**